MicrosoftDocs/azure-stack-docs/AKS-Hybrid/proxy-change.md

 ## Step 2: Create proxy certificate bundle

-To update certificates for your proxy server, create a new certificate bundle and then pass the path to the file containing the certificate bundle to a PowerShell variable.
+To update certificates for your proxy server, create a new certificate bundle and then store the path to the file in a PowerShell variable.
 You'll bundle the certificates in a single .crt file in PEM format.
 This format is applicable for updating certificates on Linux container hosts.

 <!--Removing this temporarily. - To learn more about how to update certificates, read [update certificate bundle for your AKS hybrid deployment](update-certificate-bundle.md#certificate-format).